kubernetes-sigs/cluster-api/CONTRIBUTING.md

 - [Tip of the main branch](https://tip.cluster-api.sigs.k8s.io/)

-The source for the book is [this folder](https://github.com/kubernetes-sigs/cluster-api/tree/master/docs/book/src) containing markdown files and we use [mdBook](https://github.com/rust-lang/mdBook) to build it into an HTML version.
+The source for the book is [this folder](https://github.com/kubernetes-sigs/cluster-api/tree/master/docs/book/src) containing markdown files and we use [mdBook](https://github.com/rust-lang/mdBook) to build it into a static website.

 After making changes locally you can run `make serve-book` which will build the HTML version and start a web server so you can preview if the changes render correctly at